Cherry, cheese, almonds, trout: Foods that actually help you sleep

 Cherries

 Cherries, especially tart ones, boost melatonin production.
-Several studies have demonstrated significant improvements in sleep quality and duration when consuming cherries or tart cherry juice.
-Interestingly, the concentration of melatonin in the juice is much higher than in whole cherries, as reported by the Daily Mail.
+Several studies have shown significant improvements in sleep quality and duration when people consume cherries or tart cherry juice.
+The concentration of melatonin in the juice is much higher than in whole cherries, the Daily Mail reported.

 Cherry, cheese, almonds, trout: experts recommend foods for a good night's sleep.